UF College of Pharmacy Facts

 • Center for Pharmacometrics and Systems Pharmacology

-Since 2000, the college has developed unique master’s degree and certificate programs using distance learning technologies, so working professionals everywhere can access a high-quality education in many pharmacy disciplines.
-Our online graduate programs include M.S. degree and certificate programs in forensic sciences, pharmaceutical chemistry, clinical toxicology, pharmaceutical outcomes and policy, model-informed drug development, and clinical pharmacogenomics and precision medicine.
+Since 2000, the UF College of Pharmacy has developed unique master’s degree and certificate programs using online learning technologies, so working professionals everywhere can access a high-quality education in pharmacy disciplines and other clinical professions.
+The college’s online programs rank among the world’s most successful, earning multiple national awards for excellence in online education and offering 12 M.S. degree and 18 certificate options in forensic sciences, pharmaceutical chemistry, clinical toxicology, pharmaceutical outcomes and policy, model-informed drug development and clinical pharmacogenomics and precision medicine.

 Innovative Practice and Service Models